Greenville University: Athletics

-Greenville University teams participate as a member of the National Collegiate Athletic Association's Division III.
+Greenville University teams, nicknamed the Panthers, participate as a member of the National Collegiate Athletic Association's Division III.
 The Panthers are a member of the St. Louis Intercollegiate Athletic Conference (SLIAC).
 The Panthers also compete in the National Christian College Athletic Association (NCCAA).
-Men's sports include baseball, basketball, cross country, football, soccer, tennis, track and field, and volleyball, while women's sports include basketball, cross country, soccer, softball, tennis, track and field, and volleyball.
+Men's sports include baseball, basketball, cross country, football, gymnastics, soccer, tennis, track and field, and volleyball, while women's sports include basketball, cross country, gymnastics, soccer, softball, tennis, track and field, and volleyball.
+Club programs include bass fishing, cheer, dance, and esports.
+The football team participates in the Upper Midwest Athletic Conference and gymnastics teams participate in the Eastern College Athletic Conference.
 Greenville added men's volleyball in the 2015–16 school year (2016 season); since the SLIAC only sponsors volleyball for women, that team will compete in the Midwest Collegiate Volleyball League.

-Greenville College’s football team won the Victory Bowl, the NCCAA national championship game, in 2012.
-The men’s indoor track and field team has won four NCCAA national championships, in 2002, 2003, 2004, and 2005, while the men’s outdoor track and field team has won six NCCAA national championships, in 2001, 2002, 2003, 2004, 2005, and 2006.
-The GU women’s basketball team won the NCCAA national championship in 2017.
+Greenville's football team won the Victory Bowl, the NCCAA national championship game, in 2012 and have been the National Runner-up in 2000, 2009, 2011, 2013, and 2019.
+The men's indoor track and field team has won four NCCAA national championships, in 2002, 2003, 2004, and 2005, while the men's outdoor track and field team has won six NCCAA national championships, in 2001, 2002, 2003, 2004, 2005, and 2006.
+The GU women's basketball team won the NCCAA national championship in 2017.